cartopher/Christopher.Charles---Data.GIS.Portfolio/README.md

 # CHRISTOPHER J. CHARLES
 ## The Portfolio of a Geographer, Data/GIS Analyst, Developer, and Non-Stop Forward Thinker.
-## Maps & Automation: Pathways to Certainty and Sustainability

 Christopher is a seasoned Data/GIS Analyst with over six years of specialized experience in the field of geospatial data automation and analytics.
 He has dedicated his career to the development, implementation, and optimization of automated GIS data processes, utilizing cutting-edge platforms like the ArcGIS API for Python to drive sustainable solutions.
 As an alumnus of San Diego State University, Christopher holds a Bachelor of Science in Geography with a specific emphasis on GIS and Technology.

 As an adept GIS Analyst/Developer at Bay Park Data Solutions, he has achieved exceptional milestones in product lifecycle management, employing a holistic approach that blends seamless automation with ArcGIS Hub-integrated marketing strategies.
 His leadership in humanitarian project development sets the gold standard in client-centric design and agile implementation, focusing on technologies like ArcGIS for Power BI.